kgisl/makesite/content/blog/2020-12-20-become-yourself.md

 - And how about getting to be among the top .01% of the world - and while we arrive there, first to gain them as our clients for our services?

+### "Ask me what the "i" stands for in KGiSL"

+**tl;dr** The i stands for an invite to come join us, and become yourself, the super human that you are.

+It stands for YOU the INDIVIDUAL, who has chosen to be with us, of considering to partner with us.
+We are first and foremost grateful for that choice.
+We are grateful for the privilege to engage with your genius to make our unique contribution to the world, to make that meaningful dent in the Universe.

+KG```i```SL the i in the middle stands for diruptive ```I```nnovation W```i```N the i in the middle stands for quantum ```I```mprovement SM```i```LE the i in the middle stands for focused ```I```nvolvement

+Become involved to improve to innovate for a better future for yourself, your team and your organisation.

+BECOMEing you is all about - Behavior (intensely habits driven not mind driven); Commitment (focused on closing out on high pressure short term goals made to your mentors) and Environment (energize yourself, and surround yourself with people who will energize you).

+BECOME.
+You.
+BECOME.
+You.
+Repeat.
+That is progress.
+That is prosperity.
+That is peace.
+Namaskaram.
+Om Shanti.
+Hari OM!